Trump Campaign Targets Omarosa Manigault Newman Over Tell-All Book

 In her book, Unhinged, and the accompanying tour, Manigault Newman has been harshly critical of the president, calling Trump a racist and suggesting that he suffers from dementia.

-The president launched a volley of angry tweets in response, describing his former aide as a "crazed, crying lowlife," and "that dog."
+The president launched a volley of angry tweets in response, describing his former aide as a "crazed, crying lowlife" and "that dog."

+White House spokeswoman Sarah Sanders said the tone of the president's tweets reflected Trump's frustration with Manigault Newman and the media attention she has received.

 Now, the Trump campaign is taking legal action.